Join Us & Get Wine 101 Course 75% Off

 Bridge Pa Triangle

 Sheltered by mountains from the prevailing westerly weather, it’s far enough inland to miss the sea breeze.
-Free draining river gravels, locally known as “red metals” overlaid by loess, volcanic ash and greywacke make for glorious, seductive reds and rich, resplendent whites.
+Free-draining river gravels, locally known as “red metals,” overlaid by loess, volcanic ash, and greywacke, make for glorious, seductive reds and rich, resplendent whites.

 Te Awanga